 Curriculum

-Students' active reading skills continue to improve.
+Reading: Students' active reading skills continue to improve.
 As students develop the abilities to conduct in-depth research, they are encouraged to read for information.
 Note-taking, underlining, summarizing, and utilizing tables of contents, bibliographies, and glossaries are all areas where students concentrate.
 Fourth graders learn to summarize stories, examine the author's craft, and identify themes.
 They support their interpretations of the text with evidence from the text.
-They also learn to synthesize information from both fiction and nonfiction works
+They also learn to synthesize information from both fiction and nonfiction works.

 STANDARDS AND SKILLS: